Then by what measure do you weigh my art,

 So I, though poor in purse, yet rich in ink

-That I, ‘gainst all your suitors might compete;
+That I, ‘gainst all admirers might compete;

 Yet, if a heart was ever won by pen,